-The Expanded Footprint Alternative is composed of the Expanded Preserves Alternative together with another 862 acres of land added to the north of the Project site referred to as "Grant Line Pilatus."
+The Expanded Footprint Alternative is composed of the Expanded Preserves Alternative togetherwith another 862 acres of land added to the north of the Project site referred to as "Grant Line Pilatus."
 The total area of this Alternative is 3,531 acres.
 It would designate 2,016 acres for development and preserve 1,515 acres.
 Plate ALT-8 in the Draft EIR shows a potential land use plan for the Expanded Footprint Alternative.
 Within this Alternative, a modified Town Center could be relocated into the Ridgeline Village area, while the displaced housing from Ridgeline Village could be moved to the Grant Line Pilatus property on the north.
 This still creates a problem, since the Town Center would not be directly accessible from Grant Line Road.
 The Town Center would be smaller than the proposed Project, and the ability to support a viable commercial land use with 1,032,640 sq.ft. of non-residential uses would be questionable since reduced vehicle access and reduced visibility from Grant Line Road would result in less traffic at the site.
 However, the commercial and residential land uses of this Alternative would be more in balance than with the Expanded Preserves Alternative, which had only 382,640 sq.ft. of non-residential land uses.
+The Formatted: Justified, Don't adjust space between Latin and Asian text Formatted: Justified

-The Grant Line Pilatus property contains wetlands and linear waterways; as a result, a system of preserves for it was created based upon the standard 250 ft. buffer.
+Grant Line Pilatus property contains wetlands and linear waterways; as a result, a system of preserves for it was created based upon the standard 250 ft. buffer.
 This resulted in 373 acres of the total 862 acre Grant Line Pilatus property being placed into preserves, only leaving 489 acres for potential development.